T0astBread/cs-website/README.md

 # cs-website

 ## What is this thing?
 This is a website for a company I'm working for.
-Their current website can be found at http://computer-steiner.com
+Their current website can be found at https://www.computer-steiner.com (which may or may not be a descendant of what's in this repo).

+The site seems to be broken now if no `Referer` header is sent in HTTP requests for it.
+(Which is not my fault.)
+This applies when navigating away from GitHub so links on this page won't work.
+A workaround is to search for "Computer Steiner", then visit the site from the search results.

 ## Why does it have this weird project architecture?
 Because it's a Visual Studio 2017 project.
 I don't like it either but it was a requirement.
 You can, however, use any text editor to make changes to it.